upenndigitalscholarship/fmb-hub/exhibits/complaint-against-pantaleón-flórez-for-public-and-scandalous-cohabitation-and-abuse-of-authority.md

 ---
-title: Complaint against Pantaleón Flórez for Public and Scandalous Cohabitation and Abuse of Authority (Supported by Hobart and William Smith Colleges and by the Social Sciences and Humanities Research Council of Canada)
+title: Complaint against Pantaleón Flórez for Public and Scandalous Cohabitation and Abuse of Authority (Translation supported by Hobart and William Smith Colleges and by the Social Sciences and Humanities Research Council of Canada)
-titleEng: Complaint against Pantaleón Flórez for Public and Scandalous Cohabitation and Abuse of Authority (Supported by Hobart and William Smith Colleges and by the Social Sciences and Humanities Research Council of Canada)
+titleEng: Complaint against Pantaleón Flórez for Public and Scandalous Cohabitation and Abuse of Authority (Translation supported by Hobart and William Smith Colleges and by the Social Sciences and Humanities Research Council of Canada)
 author: Ernestina Lemos Rentería, trans.
 Isabelle Girolamo
 topic: Colombia, Chocó, Istmina, el San Juan (Archivo Histórico del Juzgado del Circuito de Istmina, 1860-1930)